 What is the process when someone dies at home?

-If the death occurs at a care home, the staff or manager will advise on the next steps and issue the medical certificate, as well as caring for the body until the Funeral Director arrives.
+If the death occurs at a care home, the staff or manager will advise on the next steps, issue an MCCD, and refer to an independent Medical Examiner.
+They will care for the body until the Funeral Director arrives.

 How do I get a medical certificate if a coroner is involved?